jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### How to Read Shell Commands and "Speak Linux"

   In working with many excellent people over the years I have also found that there is a common Linux spoken language.
 When talking to others, you find that for the most part the standard Linux filesystem has been memorized.
 As well as the most common Linux tools through repeated usage.
-With this in mind you can "speak" a command without mentionig certain aspects--they are implied.
+With this in mind you can "speak" a command without mentioning certain aspects--they are implied.

-  Let's take a simple command to list the contents of the /etc directory with a long listing and showing all, inlcuding hidden filed for instance.
+  Let's take a simple command to list the contents of the /etc directory with a long listing and showing all, including hidden filed for instance.
 How would you verbalize the command to your co-worker?
   ```bash
   ls -la /etc
   ```
   You would say "*el-es el-aaa eee tee cee*".  *Note* I didn't mention any dashes or slashes.
 Why?
 Because the context of the ```ls``` command tells me that the next characters listed are options belonging to the ```ls``` command.
-The shell assumes that you are giving an absolute path because of the slash preceeding ```/etc```.
+The shell assumes that you are giving an absolute path because of the slash proceeding ```/etc```.

 > __Exercise:__  As you remember the cp command takes two arguments: __source__ and __destination__.
 How would you read and say this command?
 ```bash